At least 17 people shot at Arkansas club, police say

 - Police say it is not terror-related

-(CNN)At least 17 people were shot at a concert in Arkansas early Saturday morning and others injured as they tried to escape, police said.
+(CNN)At least 17 people were shot at a concert in Arkansas early Saturday morning and others were injured as they tried to escape, police said.

 No one was killed in the shooting, which occurred at the Ultra Power Lounge in Little Rock.